|Christmas Elf: Caught in the Act . . .|

 Mostly for my Mom, but why haggle over details?

-Finally, just as we were getting ready to climb into bed for the long, sleepless night, we would hear Dad's car pull into the driveway.
+Finally, just as we were getting ready to climb into bed for the long, sleepless night, we heard Dad's car pull into the driveway.

-And then would begin another whole round of excited children doing the dance of joy.
+And then began another whole round of children milling about excitedly.

 Sleep was further away than ever.